coli-saar/coli-saar.github.io/grpo_prm.md

     }
 ---

+**UNDER CONSTRUCTION: this blog post is still under construction.
+It will be finished by ~June 18**

 # Main Idea

 **The short version:** an *outcome* reward model (ORM) scores a whole trajectory with a single number, while a *process* reward model (PRM) scores individual steps, which helps multi-step reasoning but normally demands costly training and step-level annotation.
 Group Relative Policy Optimization (GRPO; TODO: cite), the popular critic-free reinforcement learning (RL) algorithm, operates at the outcome-level: each completion has a single reward.